kazubu/slc-calendar/README.md

 # SLC Calendar

-The purpose of this program is to retrieve upcoming live broadcasts on YouTube from the Twitter list and register them as schedules in Google Calendar so that you can easily check the schedule of the broadcasts.
+The purpose of this program is to retrieve upcoming live broadcasts on YouTube from tweets on Twitter lists and register them as schedules in Google Calendar to easily check the schedule of the live broadcasts.

 ## Install